philliplab/philliplab.com/content/post/p006-combining-pandas.md

 ---
 title: "Combining Pandas"
-date: 2020-08-26
+date: 2020-08-31
 description: "Combining datasets in Pandas"
 type: "post"
 tags: [Python]
-draft: true
+draft: false
 ---

-When I combine DataFrames, I always feel nervous that the Panda police might arrest me for doing it wrong.
+When I combine DataFrames, I always fear that the Panda police might arrest me for doing it wrong.

 **Merge** or **concat**?
 Or **join**?
 Or **append**?
 Or **concatenate**?
 From the Pandas namespace or as a method on a DataFrame?
 Once that is decided, you still have to decide which set of arguments to use.

 The next few posts aim to provide a framework for thinking about combining DataFrames and how to decide which approach to use.

-This post, the first post will focus on choosing which function to use.
-The second post will explore pd.merge and its swarm of parameters.
-Next pd.concat will be described in the thrid post.
-The final post of the series will demonstrate some alternative strategies for combining DataFrames.
+This first post will focus on **choosing which function** to use.
+The second post will explore `pd.merge` and its swarm of parameters.
+Next `pd.concat` will be described in the third post.
+The final post of the series will demonstrate alternative strategies.

 ### From six to two